Four Step Self-Awareness Exercise

 “My partner loves me and is there to listen and support me.”

-I think those affirmations are great for couples, so I have created 3 affirmation graphics you can print, share or pin! – see below.
+I think those affirmations are great for couples, so I have created 3 affirmation graphics you can share or save – see below.